-The Khwai River area is a wild haven for a variety of species.
+The Khwai River area in Botswana is a haven for a variety of birdlife and numerous species.
 The endless supply of water provided by the river offers a consistent and stable water source for plant life, wildlife and birdlife alike.
 It bestows the opportunity for strength and survival, a lifeline to the area and its inhabitants.

 After recent rains, the bush is gifted with a fresh burst of life and energy.
 This also brings a change in species, the Khwai offering year-round diversity.
 Captivated by the birdlife of the Khwai and its surroundings, we contacted Brendon Newton, Manager of Mogotlho, Khwai River, to share some personal insights with us.
 When one lives in the wild one begins to notice the intricate ebbs and flows of its character, how it changes with the seasons and the delicate shifts in ecosystems.
 Having spent many hours in observation and appreciation, Brendon now knows the bush through its sounds, smells and clues left in sight; reading and analysing nature’s newspaper on a daily basis.